alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

 	 - can rest assured each message will be confirmed
 2. stateless transfer
 	 - HTTP is stateless protocall, doesnt store any info
-	 - each req you send acaross HTTP connection should contaian all its own context
+	 - each req you send acaross HTTP connection should contain all its own context
 	 - only need to read single HTTP req to understaand its inteent
 	 - HTTP supports cookies to keep track of stateful data
 3. intermediaries